-During the financial year ended 31 March 2019, the Group's internal audit function was outsourced to an independent professional firm to review and improve its existing internal control process and to assist in identifying and managing the Group's risks and the control procedures to manage those risks.
+During the financial year ended 31 March 2020, the Group's internal audit function was outsourced to an independent professional firm to review and improve its existing internal control process and to assist in identifying and managing the Group's risks and the control procedures to manage those risks.

-During the financial year under review, the Internal Auditors carried out an independent internal audit review on the inventory management of the subsidiary, Wire Master Spring Sdn Bhd, based on the approved internal audit plan to assess the adequacy and effectiveness of internal controls within the Group.
+During the financial year under review, the Internal Auditors carried out an independent internal audit review on the Subcontract Work, Waste and Scrap management of the subsidiary, Wire Master Spring Sdn.
+Bhd., based on the approved internal audit plan to assess the adequacy and effectiveness of internal controls within the Group.